Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Background

 \subsection{Artificial intelligence in urban navigation}

-Current AI methods are experiencing rapid growth with the potential to transform traditional operations across sectors like healthcare and transport \citep{DWIVEDI2023122579}.
-In this context, smart cities are urban areas that apply modern technology to enhance quality of life, improve efficiency in urban operations, and maintain sustainable growth \citep[see][]{Batty20121009}, with prior research demonstrating how they can enhance urban mobility through real-time navigation technology and sensor-based infrastructure to mitigate challenges connected to disabilities \citep{ELASSY2024100252, KOLOTOUCHKINA2022103613} .
+AI methods are experiencing rapid growth with the potential to transform operations across sectors like healthcare and transport \citep{DWIVEDI2023122579}.
+In this context, smart cities apply modern technology to enhance quality of life, improve efficiency in urban operations, and maintain sustainable growth \citep[see][]{Batty20121009}, with related work showing how they can enhance urban mobility through real-time information and sensor-based infrastructure \citep{ELASSY2024100252, KOLOTOUCHKINA2022103613}.

+Real-time transport data can enhance navigation aids by providing up-to-date information about vehicle arrivals, route changes, and surrounding areas.
+Access to live information may reduce uncertainty when travelling and support more confident decision-making.
+For the visually impaired elderly, this can lessen reliance on others and allow for greater autonomy in everyday navigation \citep{ABIDI2024e31825}.

 Aligning with Edinburgh's smart city initiative, the City of Edinburgh Council has trialled accessible technologies to assist visually impaired users by activating pedestrian crossings via Bluetooth through a mobile app \citep{IETneatebox}.
-Here, a major drawback is the need to retrofit pedestrian crossings with specific hardware, which presents cost and scalability concerns.
+Here, a major drawback is the need to retrofit pedestrian crossings with specific hardware.
 Similar trials in Malaysia and Australia are observed by \citet{Deverell03042022} but raise further concerns about user training requirements, a lack of focus on existing personal navigation aids, and the prerequisite that users own and confidently use smartphones.
-As \citet{wong2025olderadults} suggest, this assumption might not extend to elderly individuals.

 Despite advancements demonstrating the utility of AI in healthcare \citep[see, for example,][]{MA2023101808}, ethical considerations must be addressed for handling sensitive information.
 Aside from robust security measures and the prevention of data misuse, data collection and usage should be transparent and the associated benefits and risks made clear to patients \citep{Dankwa-Mullan2024}.
 Safeguards around consent and algorithmic fairness are essential to ensure that AI-driven solutions are accessible, equitable, and trustworthy.